-Do not volunteer information that an interviewer doesn't ask for and maintain eye contact while talking with someone
+Do not volunteer information that the interviewer doesn't ask for.

-Other Job Interviews Worldwide Info
+Other International Job Interview Info

-Hopefully you received an invitation to a job interview.
+Hopefully, you received an invitation to a job interview.
 So, now you need:

 - Look at job interview tips and other job interview skills,

-- Dress appropriately as suggested in the international dress codes,
+- Dress appropriately as suggested in the international dress code,

-- Check the job interview tips do's and don'ts,
+- Check the job interview tips dos and don'ts,

-- Find out why people are not hired for available jobs.
+- Find out why people are not being hired.

 Follow up your job interview with a thank you letter.
 Employers regard this as an indication of your strong interest in the position.

-Good luck with the job interviews worldwide!
+Good luck with your international job interview!